odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.rst

 the "references" metadata field.
 This speeds up subsequent processing, because data that has already been fetched from Zotero need not be fetched again.

-To use such a special bibliography file, set the "zotero-bibliography" metadata field to a filename.
-If the filename is relative, it is interpreted as relative to the directory of the first input file passed to **pandoc** or, if no input file was given, as relative to the current working directory.
+To use such a bibliography file, set the "zotero-bibliography" metadata field to a filename.
+If the filename is relative, it is interpreted as relative to the directory of the first input file passed to **pandoc** or, if no input files were given, as relative to the current working directory.

 The bibliography file is added to the "bibliography" metadata field automatically.
 You can safely set "zotero-bibliography" and "bibliography"